How Much Money Should I Keep in My Checking Account?

 What’s your magic number?

 It’s best to have one to two months’ of living expenses in your checking account at all times.
-Some experts suggest adding 30 percent to that for an extra cushion.
+Some experts suggest adding 30 percent for an extra cushion.

 To determine your exact living expenses, track your spending over several months, including all bills and discretionary spending.